STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 This contract starts on the Contract Date.

-Should you not be able to provide us with the required information for our processing of your application and transfer of your accounts from SP Group or from any other electricity retailers to us, the actual Supply Start Date may be later than the date stated in our contract with you.
+Should you not be able to provide us with the required information for our processing of your application and transfer of your accounts from SP Group or from any other electricity retailer to us, the actual Supply Start Date may be later than the date stated in our contract with you.
 Consequently, the actual Supply End Date will also be delayed accordingly.
-We will notify you within 2 business days via telephone/email/SMS/IMA on the status of the transfer and the actual Supply Start Date (if transfer is successful).
-If the transfer has failed, we will inform you on the action(s) required on your part to make the transfer successful, and an indication of the next transfer date.
+We will notify you within 2 business days via telephone, email, SMS or IMA of the status of the transfer and the actual Supply Start Date (if the transfer is successful).
+If the transfer has failed, we will inform you of the action(s) required on your part to make the transfer successful, and provide an indication of the next transfer date.

 3.2 When does this contract end?